 Shares in India's Adani Group plunge 20% after US bribery, fraud indictments

-One of Asia’s richest men, controversial Indian tycoon Gautam Adani, is again in the spotlight
+One of Asia’s richest men, Indian tycoon Gautam Adani, is again in the spotlight

-NEW DELHI -- One of Asia’s richest men, controversial Indian tycoon Gautam Adani, is again in the spotlight.
-His companies’ stocks plunged up to 20% on Thursday after he was indicted by U.S. prosecutors on charges he duped investors in a massive solar energy project in India by concealing that it was being facilitated by an alleged bribery scheme.
+NEW DELHI -- One of Asia’s richest men, Indian tycoon Gautam Adani, is again in the spotlight.
+His companies’ stocks plunged up to 20% in value Thursday after he was indicted by U.S. prosecutors on charges that he duped investors in a massive solar energy project in India by concealing that it was being facilitated by bribes.

-In an indictment unsealed by federal prosecutors in New York on Wednesday, Adani, 62, was charged with securities fraud and conspiracy to commit securities and wire fraud.
+In an indictment unsealed in New York, Adani, 62, was charged with securities fraud and conspiracy to commit securities and wire fraud.
+Seven other executives connected to Adani's business empire also face charges.
+The indictment alleges a scheme to pay about $265 million in bribes to government officials in India.

+The full impact of the case on Adani's businesses is not yet known.
+Kenya's president on Thursday canceled the tycoon's multimillion dollar deals for airport modernization and energy projects.

-One result of the U.S. legal action is that the Adani group decided not to proceed with a proposed U.S. dollar-denominated bond offering.
+The Adani group, meanwhile, decided not to proceed with a proposed U.S. dollar-denominated bond offering.
 Adani Renewables announced the decision in letters to the Bombay Stock Exchange and the National Stock Exchange of India.

 Adani is the son of a middle-class family in Ahmedabad in western India’s Gujarat state.
 He quit college to become a diamond trader in Mumbai, India’s financial capital.
 In the 1980s, he started importing plastics before establishing Adani Enterprises, which traded in everything from shoes to buckets and remains his flagship company.

-India opened up its economy in the 1990s and a new middle class emerged as tens of millions of people escaped poverty and the economy boomed, prompting Adani to bet on infrastructure and coal.
+India opened up its economy in the 1990s and a new middle class emerged as tens of millions of people escaped poverty, prompting Adani to bet on infrastructure and coal.

 Adani’s first big project, the Mundra port in Gujarat, opened in 1998 and is now India’s largest.
 Adani Ports and Special Economic Zone Ltd. is India’s biggest private port operator.
 Within a decade, Adani became India’s largest developer and operator of coal mines.
-According to Adani Power’s website, it has expanded to Australia and Indonesia and is on track to be “one of the largest mining groups in the world.”
+According to Adani Power’s website, it has expanded to Australia and Indonesia and has ambitions to become one of the world's largest mining groups.

-Adani companies, India's second-largest conglomerate, operate airports in major cities, build roads, generate electricity, manufacture defense equipment, develop agricultural drones, sell cooking oil and run a media outlet.
-Despite his fossil fuel roots, the billionaire Adani Green aims to become the world’s largest renewable energy player by 2030.
+India's second-largest conglomerate operates airports in major cities, builds roads, generates electricity, manufactures defense equipment, develops agricultural drones, sells cooking oil and runs a media outlet.

-Adani is considered close to the Hindu nationalist government, and the political opposition has long accused Prime Minister Narendra Modi of having close ties with the tycoon.
+Adani is considered close to the Hindu nationalist government.
+The political opposition has long accused Prime Minister Narendra Modi of having close ties with the tycoon.
 They both hail from the western state of Gujarat.

-Opposition Congress party leader Rahul Gandhi called for Adani’s arrest for his criminal acts in the United States and India and has accused Modi of protecting him.
+Opposition Congress party leader Rahul Gandhi called for Adani’s arrest and has accused Modi of protecting him.

 India’s main opposition also demanded a parliamentary committee probe into Adani Group dealings, which Jairam Ramesh, a leader of the Congress Party, said are causing "growing monopolization in key sectors of the Indian economy, fueling inflation, and posing huge foreign policy challenges as well.”